lbrodsky/LUCAS_representativeness/README.md

 ### Postprocessing

-#### S2 grid
+#### Sentinel-2 grid

-In this step the representative areas are modified according to the S2 grid based on specied spatial resolution.
+In this step the representative areas are modified according to the Sentinel-2 grid based on specified spatial resolution.

 ```
 docker run --rm --user `id -u` \